X icon button to close sales banner

 2. It’s better for the planet.

-Switching from applicator tampons to tampons-sans-applicator a few years ago felt like a stride in the right direction for the environment.
-Think about all those plastic applicators that go straight into the trash — it’s not like they’re typically recycled.
+Switching from applicator tampons to tampons-sans-applicator a few years ago felt like a stride in the right direction for reducing my environmental impact.
+Think about all those plastic applicators that go straight into the landfill — it’s not like they’re typically recycled.
 But ditching tampons entirely reduces energy to produce and dispose of them.
-Canceling your menstrual subscription service — the one that delivers packaging within packaging — will also reduce your carbon footprint.
+Using reusable period products will also cut down on the packaging that you dispose of with each tampon or pad.

 3. Things feel surprisingly dry and comfortable.

-Pads tend to feel like wet diapers.
+Pads tend to feel like wet diapers to me.
 Even on heavier days and during a 5k run, things felt dry and comfortable.
-THINX uses micro technology that soaks up the blood without creating an overly moist environment.
+THINX uses micro technology that soaks up the bodily fluid (blood and sweat) without creating an overly moist environment.
+For people who experience heavy menstrual bleeding, they might need to change their period pants more frequently.

 4. You’ll save money in the long run.

-Tampons are expensive — especially in the States.
-Switching to reusable underwear (reusable pads work, too!) will be a bit of an investment up front, but you may never have to stock up on tampons or pads again.** **For people with heavy menstrual bleeding (HMB), this may not be the case.Learn more about HMB here.
+Period products are expensive — especially in the USA.
+Switching to reusable underwear (reusable pads work, too!) will be a bit of an investment up front, but you may never have to stock up on tampons or pads again.

 6. No. More.
 Distractions.